Afghan parliament sacks interior minister over security issues

 Karzai suspended the talks in anger over U.S. and Pakistani efforts to support a Taliban political office in the Gulf state of Qatar, arguing that insurgent leaders had been allowed to behave like a government in waiting.

 In a startling revelation, Patang said 2,748 police officers, or about two percent of the force, had been killed by insurgent gunmen since March 21.
-But his office later clarified the figure to say it included officers wounded in fighting.
+If accurate, that figure exceeds the number of U.S. soldiers killed in 12 years of fighting.

 Patang argued it was the job of the more heavily-armed military to protect remote areas and highways, including the vital economic lifeline running south to Kandahar.